 1. What is the flu, anyway?
 How can just a tiny package of genes wreak such havoc on your body — and on your community?
 Here's a quick primer on how the flu virus works.

-3. You might want to talk to your employers about setting up a workplace flu shot clinic.
+3. Your employer may set up a workplace flu shot clinic.
 Doing so has been shown to boost workplace productivity and cut back on the time that employees must take from work to get the shot elsewhere.
 While you're at it, it's a good time to review these tips to help you avoid getting sick at the office.

-5. Once you get immunized, try these tips for improving the effectiveness of your flu shot.
+5. Try these tips for improving the effectiveness of your flu shot once you're immunized.

-6. In addition to getting the flu vaccine, try these tips for avoiding the flu and other illnesses:
+6. Try these tips for avoiding the flu and other illnesses:

-8. You can track the flu to find out when it hits in your area so that you can be more vigilant about hand washing and other preventative measures.
+8. Track the flu to find out when it hits in your area so that you can be more vigilant about hand washing and other preventative measures.

-9. So what if the worst happens and you do get the flu?
+9. What happens if you do get the flu?
 First, know the symptoms of the flu.
 It's different from a common cold in that flu symptoms are more severe and tend to come on more quickly.
 It's also very different from the so-called stomach flu or other tummy bugs that might be making their way around your community.
 Talk to your doctor about medications you can take to ease your symptoms.
 Or try natural remedies such as bee pollen, honeysuckle or this recipe for garlic honey lemon tea.

 10. If you do get sick, stay home.
 If your kids are sick, keep them home from school.
 It's miserable to try to work or learn while you have the flu and going to work and/or school just exposes others to the illness.
 Grab your tissues and some hot tea and give yourself — or your kids — permission to just rest and recover.